-I,, acknowledge that at I
+[,, acknowledge tha ıt I

-have received, read, and understand all policies and proced lures
+have received, read, and understand all policies and proced

 as outlined in the BSN Student Handbook.
-I understand the at the
+I understand that at the

 BSN Student Handbook is supplemental to Concord

 University's Student Handbook and University Catalog, and nd that

-policies and procedures outlined in all three documents ap ply to
+policies and procedures outlined in all three documents app oly to

-me throughout the BSN program.
+ne throughout the BSN program.

 Student signature:

 Student ID #:

 Student Email:

 Student Phone No.:

 Date: